neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

 Parameter key and value rows will also always have 1 and only 1 empty row at the bottom of each command.
 So, for instance, if a command has two parameters, there will be 3 rows total and the command cell will span 3 rows.

+A new empty parameter row shall be added when the user enters a new parameter for a command.
+The parameters for each command should always have an additional empty row so that an additional parameter can be added by the user.

 ## DSL-Marshalled Cells:
 These cells can only have valid values saved in them
 1. Command